ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 In its execute method (this is periodic, so it is called for every cycle of the Command Scheduler, which is a class that manages the state of the robot program, or every 0.02 seconds) we will be calling the arcadeDrive method from the RomiDrivetrain subsystem based on joystick inputs.

-Normally, we need to track and report if the command is finished with isFinished(), but this command is an exception which will be explained shortly.
+Normally, we need to track and report if the command is finished with isFinished(), but because when the robot is not doing anything else we want to be able to drive it with joysticks, we can simply let the command scheduler cancel the command when another one needs the drivetrain.

 The DriveCommand’s constructor should have the following arguments: